Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ### TO-DO v2.0
 - [ ] Creation of \`customizer.py\`file as an alternative endpoint for customizer.sh.
-We can use it to give to it a graphical interface
+We can use it to give to it a graphical interface (GUI)